matthiasbeyer/enterprise-rust-template/README.md

 It is "enterprise" because it contains _all the things_ you could ever want from such a repository.

+## Nix

+This repository is nix ready.
+That means that a flake is added for your conveniance as well as actions workflows for working with nix and cachix caching.

 ## MSRV

 MSRV for this repository is currently: 1.60.0